Bandwidth/bandwidth.github.io/voice/bxml/verbs/forward.md

 {% method %}
 ## XML: `<Forward>`
 Forwards an unanswered incoming call to another number.
+Unlike `<Transfer>`, once your call is forwarded, your application will not have any control over either leg of the call.
+When either leg hangs up, a [Disconnect event](../callbacks/disconnect.md) will be sent to your Call status callback URL.

 ### Attributes